Illumineering/Padlok-Webapp/README.md

 The sealed data is composed by appending the following data: `sealed = nonce + ciphertext`.

-Since the nonce is 16 bytes long, we can easily break appart the three infos in order to decrypt back the underlying data.
+Since the nonce is 16 bytes long, we can easily break appart the three info in order to decrypt back the underlying data.